Anderson-Tsai-1/Anderson-Tsai-1/README.md

 ### Hi there 👋
 I am Anderson Tsai, and I am a High Schooler transitioning into College at Texas A&M

-Within the next 6 months, I want to build a plane
+Within the next 6 months, I want to fully design and 3D print a working plane

 ![image](https://github.com/user-attachments/assets/22eaf2bb-d160-4ca2-8a3b-7b3e0acce4ee)